Check out the FREE Empowered Cancer Blueprint Workshop | Starts every 15 minutes.

 Nuts and Reduced Cancer Risks

-One study evaluating medical studies until March 2020 found people who consumed the highest number of nuts have a 14% lower risk of developing cancer.
-This same study found a 5 gram per day increase of total nut intake was associated with 3% lower risk of all cancers, 6% reduced risk of pancreatic cancer and 25% lower risk of colon cancer.
+One study, which evaluated medical studies published through March 2020, found that people who consumed the most nuts had a 14% lower risk of developing cancer.
+The same study found that a 5-gram-per-day increase in total nut intake was associated with a 3% lower risk of all cancers, a 6% lower risk of pancreatic cancer, and a 25% lower risk of colon cancer.

-A different study evaluating 89 medical research articles found 28 grams (1 oz) of nuts each day reduces the risk of cancer deaths by 11% and a 22% reduction in all causes of death including cardiovascular disease.[vi]
+A different study evaluating 89 medical research articles found that 28 grams (1 oz) of nuts each day reduces the risk of cancer deaths by 11% and a 22% reduction in all causes of death, including cardiovascular disease.[vi]

 Nuts and Reduced Risk of Cancer Death

-This data is backed up with another study that found higher nut consumption reduces the risk of cancer by 10% and a provides a 12% lower risk of dying from cancer, compared to those who consume the lowest number of nuts.[vii]
+This data is backed up by another study that found higher nut consumption reduces the risk of cancer by 10% and provides a 12% lower risk of dying from cancer, compared to those who consume the lowest number of nuts.[vii]

-A daily intake of total nuts of 1oz/28 grams/day is associated with a 21% reduced risk of cancer mortality.
+A daily intake of 1oz (28 g) of total nuts is associated with a 21% reduced risk of cancer mortality.
 There is some evidence with colorectal, breast, and prostate cancer that frequent nut consumption is associated with improved survival outcomes.[ix]

 Nut consumption is associated with reduced risk of cancer metastasis.[x]